Trust and policy

 Editorial policy illustration

-Strengthen trust signals with a visible editorial standard tied to the public repo and site workflow.
+Strengthen trust signals with a visible editorial standard for product, documentation, comparison, and benchmark content.

-LoadStrike technical and marketing content should stay tied to public repo facts, visible site content, and documented product behavior.
-Pages should not publish invented benchmark claims, unsupported competitor claims, or thin placeholder copy just to target a search query.
+LoadStrike technical and marketing content is kept aligned with documented product behavior, published examples, and live site content.
+Pages should not publish invented benchmark claims, unsupported competitor claims, or filler written only to target a search query.

 Who this is for

-Technical buyers, engineers, and reviewers who want to understand how LoadStrike content is sourced, reviewed, and kept aligned with the public product surface.
+Technical buyers, engineers, and reviewers who want to understand how LoadStrike content is sourced, reviewed, and kept aligned with the product experience.

 Why endpoint-only testing breaks down here

 Trust breaks down when product pages, docs, comparisons, and benchmarks drift apart.
-Engineers notice quickly when the marketing page says more than the docs prove, or when an SEO page exists without enough visible evidence to support it.
+Engineers notice quickly when the marketing page says more than the documentation supports or when a comparison page makes claims without enough evidence.

 How LoadStrike fits